Exclusive - Nasdaq, NYSE at odds on outage cause as SEC seeks facts

-NEW YORK U.S. regulators have asked Nasdaq OMX Group (NDAQ.O) and NYSE Euronext NYX.N to come up with a timeline of Thursday's three-hour trading disruption, but the rival exchange operators have been unable to agree on the details, according to several sources familiar with the situation.
+NEW YORK U.S. regulators have asked Nasdaq OMX Group and NYSE Euronext to come up with a timeline of Thursday's three-hour trading disruption, but the rival exchange operators have been unable to agree on the details, according to several sources familiar with the situation on Monday.

-Nearly a week after a glitch paralyzed Nasdaq-listed stocks for three hours on all U.S. markets, Nasdaq and NYSE have a different understanding of what happened in the period preceding and during the blackout, with each side blaming the other for the outage, according to the sources.
+Five days after a glitch that paralysed Nasdaq-listed stocks for three hours on all U.S. markets, Nasdaq and NYSE have a different understanding of what happened in the period preceding and during the blackout, with each side blaming the other for the outage, according to the sources.

-The U.S. Securities and Exchange Commission on Tuesday called a meeting for September 12 to address the glitch.
-SEC Chair Mary-Jo White and the heads of the exchanges will discuss the trading interruption, the Nasdaq-run system involved in the halt, as well as other market systems and infrastructure issues, the regulator said.

 At the centre of the disagreement is the role of Arca, NYSE's fully electronic stock market.
-The blackout, which saw trading in about 3,200 Nasdaq-listed stocks such as Apple Inc (AAPL.O), Google Inc (GOOG.O) and Facebook Inc (FB.O) grind to a halt, was preceded by connectivity problems between Arca and the Nasdaq-operated Securities Information Processor (SIP).
+The blackout, which saw trading in about 3,200 Nasdaq-listed stocks such as Apple Inc, Google Inc and Facebook Inc grind to a halt, was preceded by connectivity problems between Arca and the Nasdaq-operated Securities Information Processor (SIP).
 The SIP consolidates stock prices and distributes them to the market.

 What's not clear is whether the problem at the SIP was caused by issues at Arca or technical flaws at the processor.